chartie8/thomas_eakins/README.md

 And this one, just one year later.
 .ve-media wc:William_rush_carving_his_allegorical_figur_of_schuylkill_river_thomas_eakins.jpeg

-As a panter, Thomas Eakins is known not only for his skillful realism, but
+As a panter, Thomas Eakins is known for his skillful realism and thoughtfullness in his storytelling.
+In this essay I will be comparing both paintings while diving into his subject, William Rush, carving his allegorical figure of the Schuylkill River...